Wendy’s Strawberry Frosty pushes out vanilla for the summer - NewsBreak

 COLUMBUS, Ohio (WCMH) — Dublin, Ohio-based Wendy’s is adding a new strawberry-flavored Frosty to its menu for a limited time this summer.

 The fast-food giant explains the move is to compliment the return of its Summer Strawberry Chicken Salad , in a release.
-But seriously, for Frosty fans, the announcement is all about the sweet creamy frozen treat that’s being described as “bursting” with flavor.Taco Bell locations across U.S. already sold out of Mexican Pizza
+But seriously, for Frosty fans, the announcement is all about the sweet creamy frozen treat that’s being described as “bursting” with flavor.No, you’re not imagining it — package sizes are shrinking

 Carl Loredo, Chief Marketing Officer for The Wendy’s Company commented on how the new menu item came about in the company’s customary tone that doesn’t hold back the jabs at its competitors.